On this page:

-Alberta's students are facing an increased cost of living, rising interest rates and increased tuition costs, all of which impact their ability to get jobs and meaningfully contribute to Alberta’s economy.
+Alberta's students are facing an increased cost of living, rising interest rates and increased tuition costs, all of which impact their ability to get jobs and contribute to Alberta’s economy.
 Alberta’s government is taking action to improve affordability for Alberta post-secondary students.

 As part of Budget 2023, we are improving affordability for post-secondary students by: